 Although it is advised to experiment with different post formats, keep in mind that tumblr is generally very visual.
 In this sense, it is very much like Pinterest.
 Determine what kind of a post you’d like to make, and pick the appropriate category.
 Everything about posting on tumblr is quite intuitive and you shouldn’t have any difficulties.

-On tumblr, it’s advisable to use quite broad hashtags, unlike with Pinterest.
-The broader your hashtag, the more likely for your posts to be discovered.
-You have to spend some time on tumblr looking through feeds to get an understanding of the perfect broad hashtags, and ones that are just way too broad.
+On Tumblr, it’s advisable to use quite broad hashtags, unlike Pinterest.
+The broader your hashtag, the more likely your posts to be discovered.
+You have to spend some time on Tumblr looking through feeds to get an understanding of the perfect broad hashtags, and ones that are just way too broad.
 You don’t want to get lost in the feed.

 Hashtags are a good way to stay organized.
 If your page is quite thematic, users will be more likely to look through your whole feed and follow you based on common interests.
 Tagging posts is really easy.
 This is done by adding hashtags below your posts, in the post editor.
 You will also get suggestions of popular tags which makes your job that much easier.

-One of the differentiating features on tumblr (unlike other social networks) is that you get to personalize your page by choosing either a custom theme or a premium one.
-The later is a paid option, but gives you more room for customization.
-There’s lots of great and free themes to work with, so don’t get hung up on the premium option.
+One of the differentiating features on Tumblr (unlike other social networks) is that you get to personalize your page by choosing either a custom theme or a premium one.
+The latter is a paid option but gives you more room for customization.
+There are lots of great and free themes to work with, so don’t get hung up on the premium option.

 Under your username, you will see ‘Untitled’, if you move your cursor there you will see the ‘Edit Appearance’ option.
 Here is where you will be taken next, and you can see what your current page looks like to other users.

-Here is what your page will look like when you change the header image, the avatar, title, and description:
+Here is what your page will look like when you change the header image, the avatar, and title:

 To change your theme, you will have to look through the different themes available.
 Changing this will change the appearance of your page (not in the feed) but with your domain name.
-The tumblr themes are made by tumblr or fellow tumblr enthusiasts.
+The Tumblr themes are made by Tumblr or fellow blogging enthusiasts.